Kernel functions based on triplet comparisons: Our kernel functions

-It has been established just recently that \ktau~is actually a kernel function on the set of total rankings \citep{jiao_kendall}.
-Consequently, by measuring similarity between the two rankings of objects (one with respect to their distance from $x_a$ and one with respect to their distance from $x_b$) we would not only compute a similarity score between $x_a$ and $x_b$, but would even end up with a kernel function on~$\dataset$.
-This idea is illustrated with an example in Figure \ref{fig_kendall_idea}.
+By measuring similarity between the two rankings of objects (one with respect to their distance from $x_a$ and one with respect to their distance from $x_b$) with \ktau~we would compute a similarity score between $x_a$ and $x_b$.
+This idea is illustrated with an example in Figure \ref{kernel_ideas} (left).
+It has been established recently that \ktau~is actually a kernel function on the set of total rankings \citep{jiao_kendall}.
+Hence, by measuring similarity on $\dataset$ in the described way we would even end up with a kernel function on~$\dataset$ since the following holds: for any mapping $h:\dataset\rightarrow\mathcal{Z}$ and kernel function $k:\mathcal{Z}\times \mathcal{Z}\rightarrow \R$, $k\circ (h,h):\dataset \times \dataset \rightarrow \R$ is a kernel function.